 North Dakota can be an exciting place to begin a career in health administration.
-From 2012 to 2022, O*Net anticipates a 23% increase in medical management job openings.
-This is in line with nationally reported job growth (O*Net, 2012).
+Medical management job openings are projected to increase by 17 percent between 2018 and 2028.
+This is in line with nationally reported job growth.
 Salaries in this field vary widely, but your income potential may increase as you gain experience and seniority in the field.
-Per O*Net, the average salary for a North Dakota medical manager is $73,100 per year.
+The average salary for a North Dakota medical manager is $125,560 per year.

 Are you ready to take your health care career to the next level?
 Get started today by contacting the schools below offering health administration programs in North Dakota.

 2020 US Bureau of Labor Statistics salary figures for Medical and Health Services Managers.

 Job growth projections sourced from the North Dakota Labor Market Information Center and published in the U.S. Department of Labor-funded Long Term Occupational Projections (2018-2028) database.
 The US Bureau of Labor Statistics expressly refers users to this source for state-specific job market data.
 Salary figures and job market projections reflect state data, not school-specific information.
 Conditions in your area may vary.
 Data accessed September 2021.